mui/mui-x/docs/data/date-pickers/date-calendar/date-calendar.md

 ### Show additional days

-To shows all days of displayed weeks, included those outside of the current month, use `showDaysOutsideCurrentMonth`.
+To show all days of displayed weeks, including those outside of the current month, use `showDaysOutsideCurrentMonth`.

 By default, only weeks of the current month are displayed, but you can provide a total number of week to display with `fixedWeekNumber` prop.
 This value is usually set to `6` for Gregorian calendars, because months display can vary between 4 and 6 weeks.